desflahertyportfolio/DJ_Black_Coffee/README.md

 There were some issues discovered during the development of the website that were fixed from sourcing code found online and testing the site on different devices through chrome developer.
 Javascript code was used to change the class for the navigation links from 'underline' to 'active' when a user clicks on the button.
 This sets a red underline under the relevant navigation section which aids the functionality and is visually appealing.
 A scroll spy is used to change the underline on the navigation when the user scrolls the website.
-However the use of scroll spy caused the navbar collapse view to remain in a dropped down-view and not retract.
+However the use of scroll spy caused the navbar collapse view to remain in a dropped down view and not retract.
 Javascript was sourced online in github to overcome this issue https://github.com/twbs/bootstrap/issues/12852.

 When tested on iPad there is a small white line appearing under the footer and also between the 'tour' and 'contact' section background images.
 This only appears when testing on chrome developer but does not show on Internet Explorer using responsinator.